dangerfarms/newcomers-guide/section-2/1-Tools/git.md

 We are currently not using branching for each task, but it is good to understand that as well.

+You will always work on the `development` branch of our projects.

 To learn about our workflow, please read [2.2 Workflow](https://dangerfarms.gitbooks.io/newcomers-guide/content/section-2/2-Workflow/index.html).